 People often say we’re addicted to our phones.
 We aren’t.
-Checking news feeds, downloading ping-pong games, taking endless photos is regular people learning what our new tools can do.
-Our ancestors did the same the last time they were extras learning printed books, telescopes, and muskets.These were simply addicting toys until new philosophies turned them into lightsabers.
-Despite the rules, these new tools empowered the people to read unknown history, see the Universe for themselves, and fight royalty.
-We can stop using our tools, and start wielding lightsabers to fight for a better way of life, with the new philosophy of Techvolution.
+Checking news feeds, downloading ping-pong games, and taking endless photos are the acts of regular people learning what their new tools can do.
+Our ancestors did the same the last time they were extras, learning about printed books, telescopes, and muskets.
+Those were simply addictive toys until new philosophies turned them into lightsabers.
+Despite the rules, these new tools empowered people to read unknown history, see the universe for themselves, and revolt against royalty.

+Just so, we can stop using our tools as toys and start wielding them as lightsabers to fight for a better way of life.
+We’ve just been waiting for a new philosophy to turn them on.
+This energy is called Techvolution.